Michael has a Newcastle University Certificate in Cybersecurity and experience in combatting cybercrime.

 Prevention is always better than cure, so keep the following in mind.

 - First, be educated on the threat, how it works, and what means are available to deal with it.

 - When installing or updating software programs, ensure that you always go for official versions from reputable companies.

 - Avoid accessing dubious websites or clicking on suspicious dialog boxes, pop-up windows, or links, including those forwarded via email.

 - Secure your system with powerful anti-malware software and ensure that your operating system and all security programs are up to date.

 - When conducting your daily business, avoid using accounts with admin or superuser rights.

-The rise of such threats has led to the formation of specialized units within their departments that deal with cyber-related threats of this nature.
+The rise of such threats has led to the formation of specialized units within their departments.
+Their intervention can fast track the remedial process.

 One effective way of combatting ransomware is through backups.
 As noted before, the purpose of the attack is for the criminal to obtain compensation in exchange for restoring access to stolen digital resources.